xbokmd/plastilinn/docs/xBoK/sections/Assumption_list.md

 - ## 📰 Content type (#assumption)
   - Content is of type list and uses the following classes: #assumption

-- ## 🔑 Keys

-- ## 🤖 innCoPilot
-  If assumptions is defined as :Aspects that the entrepreneurial team knew are true and relevant to their business., What could it be?How can we effectively analyze and evaluate the different components of our business model?
-  What are the key factors to consider when determining the importance and coherence of each component in our business model?
-  How can we identify and assess the risks associated with our business model?
-  Are there any specific tools or methodologies that you recommend for conducting a thorough analysis of our business model?
-  What are some common pitfalls or blind spots that entrepreneurs often overlook when analyzing their business models?
 - ## 📖 Description
   The concept of "Assumption List" in business modeling refers to a list of hypotheses or beliefs that the entrepreneurial team holds to be true and relevant to their business.
 These assumptions are often based on the team's understanding of the market, the customer, the product or service, and the business environment.
 They serve as the foundation upon which the business model is built and are used to guide decision-making and strategy development.